lfbear/gitops-demo/README.md

 The FluxCD system and application description files for setup

 **Install FluxCD and place config files in a sub-folder in `clusters` and the `apps` folder can be reused**

-This document will introduce all files in this repo.